1.1. These General Terms and Conditions (GTC) regulate the legal relationships between

 performances at Richard-Wagner-Festspiele 2020 including the special concert “Beethoven IX.” on August 30, 2020; the

 term “performance” used in these GTC includes this special concert.

 1.2.
-By ordering admission tickets for the Bayreuther Festspiele the buyer recognises the binding nature of these “Business Terms and Conditions of Use for the Bayreuther Festspiele 2017” (Version written orders and online orders) as valid and binding for him/herself and all visitors of the performances who receive admission tickets from him/her on the basis of his/her order.
-By concluding a contract to visit the performance and with the purchase of one or more admission tickets, these conditions become a valid agreement.
+By ordering admission tickets for the Bayreuther Festspiele the Ordering Party recognises the binding nature of these “Business Terms and Conditions of Use for the Bayreuther Festspiele 2019” (Version Online Orders and Written Orders) as valid for him/herself and all visitors of the performances who receive tickets for personal use from him/her on the basis of his/her ticket order.
+By concluding a contract to visit the performance and by the purchase of one or more tickets, these conditions become a valid agreement.